 In the end, Jack returns to the home of Judge Irwin to reveal the dirt he has discovered, but even the noble judge had forgotten his own mistakes -at least at first.
 Both Jack and the Judge share certain things in common.
 They have both lived according to their own set of morals in order to secure promising lives for themselves, however there is a certain quality of virtue in Judge Irwin that we see lacking in Jack.
 After Jack leaves Judge Irwin’s house, the judge shoots himself through the heart.
 He prefers an honorable death to the life of shame and disgrace.
 Shortly thereafter, Jack discovers from his mother that Judge Irwin was, in fact, his true father.
 Thus in an indirect way, Jack has killed his own father.

 Not long after the judge’s suicide, Willie Stark is also assassinated at the State Capitol rotunda by none other than Jack’s childhood friend, Adam Stanton, who has discovered an affair between Willie Stark and his sister, Anne Stanton.
-All The King’s Men becomes an exploration into the nature of evil and corruption –all are guilty, none are above reproach.
-And behind every noble king is a knave (a “hatchet man”) like Jack Burden.
+All The King’s Men becomes an exploration into the nature of evil and corruption in politics –when all are guilty, none are above reproach.
+Thus there are remarkable dangers inherent in populist leaders.
+And behind every noble king is a knave (or a “hatchet man”) like Jack Burden.

 Interestingly enough, I enjoyed the 1949 film version of this Pulitzer Prize-winning novel more than the book itself (click here to read my review of the 1949 film).
-The story of the downfall of Willie Stark is dark and compelling –impressive in scope– but stylistically the novel descends from a particular Faulknerian modernist strain that can be a challenge to track.
+The story of the downfall of Willie Stark is dark and compelling –impressive in scope– but stylistically the novel descends from a particular Faulknerian modernist strain that can be a challenge to track for the less sophisticated reader (like myself).
 It contains long wandering diatribes that have a tendency to burden the reader with too much abstraction.
 I wanted to enjoy reading All The King’s Men far more than I actually did while reading it.